Kaweka Lakes: Discover the Stunning Scenery and Ideal Swimming Spot in the Wilderness

-- Access to Kaweka Lakes is convenient via Kuripapango Road, with ample parking available at the Lakes carpark.
+• Access to Kaweka Lakes is available via Kuripapango Road, with designated parking areas for visitor convenience.

-- Always check for water quality advisories regarding algal blooms before swimming to ensure safety.
+• Always check for water quality updates or advisories before swimming to ensure a safe experience.

 Location and Access